vs460/optimFieldCyclingPHIP/README.md

 These are followed by the optimization of the adiabatic passage that returns B0 from 50 nT to 2 uT.
 Step 1-3 can be swithced ON and OFF by setting pars.prepPhase = false in main.m

+Tweak alpha and beta in main.m for different smoothing of the final B0s waveform